root-project/root/io/doc/TFile/README.md

 In this case, the StreamerInfo for that class might not be used.
-In any case, if the composition/decomposition of the class is explicitly coded, the user should include the byte count, class information, and version number of the class before the data on disk as shown in "dobject.txt".
+In any case, if the composition/decomposition of the class is explicitly coded, the user should include the byte count, class information, and version number of the class before the data on disk as shown in \ref dobject.

 The special method used for streaming a TClonesArray is described in the TClonesArray section below.